oeco/jeo/README.md

+#mappress
+v0.7.5beta

-### Mix and visualize your MapBox maps with WordPress
+## Mix and visualize your MapBox maps with WordPress
 Download the file and upload to your `wp-content/themes/` directory, on your [self-hosted WordPress installation](http://codex.wordpress.org/WordPress_Quick_Start_Guide).

 Or you can use git: